mozilla-conduit/suite/README.md

 $ git clone git@github.com:mozilla-services/phabricator-extensions.git
 ```

-Phabricator-extensions build process requires existence of the `phabext.json`
+The `phabricator-extensions` build process requires existence of a
-file.
-Please add it with the command:
+`phabext.json` file.
+Add it with the command:

 `$ echo "{}" > phabricator-extensions/phabext.json`

-If you'd install all of the above projects your directory structure would
+If you've installed all of the above projects, your directory structure
-look as below:
+would look as below:

 ```
 conduit